Skip to main content

 [example-1] [INFO] [1654930510.201778415] [PostProcessBase]: det rect: 62.3792 155.731 221.676 223.179, det type: sofa, score:0.982129

-The log shows that the algorithm infers 2 targets from the input image and outputs the coordinates of the bounding boxes (the order of the output coordinates is the top-left x and y coordinates, and the bottom-right x and y coordinates) and the class.
-The image is named render_feedback_0_0.jpeg, and the rendering effect is:
+The output log shows that the algorithm inferred two objects from the input image and output the bounding box coordinates (the coordinate order corresponds to the top-left x and y, and bottom-right x and y of each detection box) along with their categories.
+The rendered image is saved as "render_feedback_0_0.jpeg".
+Rendered image result: